 VA Turn Times

 Most VA loans close in 30 to 45 days.
-This isn’t what some agents may remember as the VA loan program of yesteryear, with everything done via the mail.
+This isn’t what some agents may remember as the VA loan program of yesteryear, with everything done via snail mail.
+In fact, as of November 2017, the average time to close for all loans averages at 43 days.
 There aren’t mountains of red tape.

 The VA’s no-down payment benefit has helped millions of veterans secure home financing since World War II.
 But that incredible opportunity doesn’t mean lenders just give away these loans.
 VA borrowers still need to meet credit, debt and income requirements.
-In fact, no other loan product on the market, including prime loans, has had a lower foreclosure rate over the last five years.
-Loan preapproval isn’t a guarantee no matter the loan type, but VA borrowers aren’t as a group a risky proposition.
+In fact, no other loan product on the market, including prime loans, has had a lower foreclosure rate over the last decade.

 VA Closing Costs